 Diane Hunger comes from a musical family: her Great-Grandfather was concertmaster with the Dresden Philharmonic and her Great-Grandmother a concert pianist, and Diane has made music from a young age.
-She is founder and panelist of Detmold Saxophone Talk, an online monthly panel discussion.
-Diane teaches saxophone at Hochschule für Musik Detmold (GER) and for the International Saxophone Academy.
+She is founder and panelist of Detmold Saxophone Talk, an online monthly panel discussion, and teaches saxophone at Hochschule für Musik Detmold (GER) and for the International Saxophone Academy.
 Previously she taught i.e. at Cornell University, Syracuse University, State University of New York at Fredonia, Roberts-Wesleyan College, Canisius College, and as Teaching Assistant at The Eastman School of Music.
 She was a yearlong member of Duo Klang par2 and Megalopolis Saxophone Orchestra.
 From 2015-21 Diane Hunger held the tenor chair in the critically acclaimed Mana Quartet.

 An ambassador for the saxophone she loves to be involved in the music community and worked on the 2019 Grant Application Review Panel for New Music USA, as judge for the woodwind competitions of MTNA (Music Teachers National Association), and is Chair of the NASA Composition Competition (North American Saxophone Alliance).

 Diane studied at the Musikhochschule Hamburg, Musikhochschule Frankfurt/Darmstadt, State University of New York at Fredonia, as well as The Eastman School of Music.
 She received a Doctorate of Musical Arts in Saxophone Performance with a Minor in Music Business, as well as an Arts Leadership Certificate from The Eastman School of Music in 2014.
 While at Eastman Diane was awarded the prestigious Performer’s Certificate, and won the 2011 Eastman Concerto Competition playing Frank Martin’s Ballade.
 In 2012 she was invited to her Carnegie Hall Debut.
 During her undergraduate degree Diane was the only elected instrumentalist to perform a concerto with the Darmstadt Akademie Orchestra in 2007, and was a national price winner in the German competition Jugend musiziert in 2003.